 As used in this Contract, the following terms when initially capitalized shall have the following meanings:

 “Agreement for the Hourly Coordination of Projects on the Mid-Columbia River” (MCHC) shall mean the 2017 “Bridge” Agreement signed by Grant PUD, Chelan PUD, Bonneville Power Administration, U.S. Corps of Engineers and the Bureau of Reclamation.
 This Agreement keeps in place the operating parameters set forth in the 1997 “Agreement for the Hourly Coordination of Projects on the Mid-Columbia River” that allows for coordination between the two Federal projects and four non-Federal projects on the Columbia River.
-The “Bridge Agreement” is set to terminate according to its terms December 31th, 2018.
+The “Bridge Agreement” has been extended between Grant PUD and Chelan PUD until November 30, 2019.
 This agreement may be amended from time to time.

 “Bond Resolution” shall mean each and all of the resolutions adopted by the District authorizing the issuance of outstanding Debt for the Priest Rapids Project.